deRegent/CarND-PID-Control-Project/README.md

 ## PID optimization

 The final parameters were chosen by manual testing, recording of the track and comparing the results.
-The process of manual testing was inspired by Twiddle secting in PID lesson of CarND program.
+The process of manual testing was inspired by Twiddle section in the PID lesson of the CarND program.
 First of all, I set my initial guess as [1 0 0].
 I recorded the video with this parameters in CarND term2 simulator.
 When I multiplied the first parameter by 10 and checked if results are better than the previous.
 Provided it was not any better, I divided my initial guess by 10, so it become [0.1 0 0].
 The result trajectory became better, so I divided by 10 again.
-The result parametres [0.01 0 0] performed not as well as the previous guess, so I set the P parameter to the 0.1.
+The result parametres [0.01 0 0] performed not so well as the previous guess, so I set the P parameter to the 0.1.
+When I repeated the following procedure to the I and D parametres.

-When I did the following procedure to the I and D parametres.
-The parameters which I received were:
+After such simple tuning I received the following set of parametres:
 ```
 P: 0.1
 I: 0.000001